kms54321/English-Translation-for-Baidu-Wangpan/README.md

 ### How it works

-panfanyi uses `fanyi.ini` which is a collection of translations in different languages for the string table resources used by the Baidu Netdisk application.
+panfanyi uses the collection of translationed strings in `fanyi.ini` to replace the string resources used by Baidu Netdisk.

-Baidu Netdisk uses a string table located in `StringTable.xml`, which is stored inside `%AppData%\baidu\BaiduNetdisk\resource.db`, a Compound File Binary Format file.
+Baidu Netdisk reads its strings from `StringTable.xml`, a file stored inside `%AppData%\baidu\BaiduNetdisk\resource.db`, which is a Compound File Binary Format file.

-panfanyi replaces the strings in `StringTable.xml` with their respective translations in `fanyi.ini`.
+panfanyi replaces the strings in `StringTable.xml` with their translated counterparts in `fanyi.ini`.

 ### Arguments